-We are delighted and proud to offer our very own 200-hr teacher training at Yogaleena, starting March 2018 with a retreat in the beautiful Texas Hill Country!
+We are delighted and proud to offer our very own 200-hr teacher training at Yogaleena this Fall, starting August 2018 with a retreat in the beautiful Texas Hill Country!
 Rooted in the values of our studio, this holistic program will consist of 8 modules intended to broaden student’s understanding and connection to the practice: Asana, Philosophy, Class Design & Sequencing, Meditation & Pranayama, Special Populations, Holistic Wellness, Leadership & Personal Legacy, and Service.
 Through discussion, active demonstration, observation, and prompted reflection, students will uncover their unique voice as leaders within the yoga community, learn teaching methodologies to lead inspiring group and/or private yoga classes, and integrate the principles of yoga philosophy, creativity, and self-care into their own lives.
 In order to graduate and register with The Yoga Alliance, students will be asked to lead a minimum of 5 community classes, pass a technical final exam, submit a book report, and complete a service project.

 This program will be led by Carolina, E-RYT and owner of Yogaleena Studio, and supported by several amazing Yogaleena teachers!
 Our intention is to provide students an intimate, personalized experience so spots will be limited to 12.
 Please join us for a T & Q & A (Tea & Question & Answer) session on June 13 at 12:30pm for additional details.

 We can’t wait to share the magic with you,